-A Phase 2 proof-of-concept trial of IV efgartigimed is ongoing in PV and positive interim data were presented in the beginning of 2020 with the full data set expected to be reported during a medical conference during 2020.
-Based on the positive interim data, we are preparing a potential registrational Phase 3 trial which is expected to start in the second half of 2020.
+A Phase 2 proof-of-concept trial of IV efgartigimod is ongoing in PV and positive proof-of-concept data were presented at a medical conference during 2020.
+A registrational Phase 3 trial has been initiated during 2020.

 Efgartigimod in CIDP